phurwicz/hover/docs/pages/tutorial/t7-labelingfunction-improvise-rules.md

 ### **Using a Function to Apply Labels**

-Hover's `SnorkelExplorer` (short as `snorkel`) can take the labeling functions above and apply them on areas of data that you choose.
+Hover's `LabelingFunctionExplorer` (short as `labelingfunction`) can take the labeling functions above and apply them on areas of data that you choose.
 The widget below is responsible for labeling:

 {!docs/snippets/markdown/jupyterlab-js-issue.md!}